-- You can configure up to four interfaces per bridge group. - For the ASA 5550, for maximum throughput, be sure to balance your traffic over the two interface slots; for example, assign the inside interface to slot 1 and the outside interface to slot 0. - For information about security levels, see the "Security Levels" section on page 9-2. - If you are using failover, do not use this procedure to name interfaces that you are reserving for failover and Stateful Failover communications.
+- For the ASA 5550, for maximum throughput, be sure to balance your traffic over the two interface slots; for example, assign the inside interface to slot 1 and the outside interface to slot 0. - If you are using failover, do not use this procedure to name interfaces that you are reserving for failover and Stateful Failover communications.
 See the "Configuring Active/Standby Failover" section on page 50-7 or the "Configuring Active/Active Failover" section on page 51-8 to configure the failover and state links.